Section 75 Refunds

 The law's specific on this, you get the protection for the whole cost of an item or service, even if you only pay for a part of it – even just 1p would count – on credit.
 The only condition is that what you're buying costs more than £100 and less than £30,000.

 As long as it costs more than £100, pay for even a fraction on a credit card and you're protected.

 Yes.
-This used to be a hot potato, but in 2006 this got to the Court of Appeal and it confirmed this applies to everything you buy.
+This used to be a hot potato but the Court of Appeal has confirmed this rule counts with everything you buy.
 Whether it's in the UK, abroad or on a foreign website, Section 75 applies.

-This is a real boon, as often if you buy something abroad it's much more difficult to get in touch with the retailer.
-So don't bother, simply make a claim directly against the credit card company.
+This is a real boon, as often if you buy something using a credit card abroad it's much more difficult to get in touch with the retailer.
+So don't bother, simply make a claim directly against the card company.

-There appears to be some conflicting information on this, but in general, if you've paid for a group booking, such as a holiday payment for friends or non-immediate family, you should be protected for the full payment.
+There's conflicting information on this, but in general, if you've paid for a group booking, such as tickets or a holiday for friends or non-immediate family, you should be protected for the full payment.
 Yet for those who want to play it safe, the best bet is to ask others to pay their own way where possible.

 Let's say you pay for a whole group of mates to go on holiday with your credit card, and they pay you back their portion.
 Section 75 protection becomes confused if the holiday firm goes into administration, as there is some argument over who is part of the credit card contract.

 Trading Standards was positive, telling us the payee "is entitled to a compensation of the full amount from the credit card company."